Water is K'é Intervention for Healthy Lifestyle

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on lifestyle changes rather than medication use.

-Is the Water is K'é intervention generally safe for humans?
+What prior data suggests that the Water is K'é intervention is safe for families?

 Are You a Good Fit for This Trial?